-As a limited company director you have certain legal responsibilities, known as the Director’s Fiduciary Responsibilites.
-In less fancy language, this means “things a director must do”.
+As a limited company director you have certain legal responsibilities.
 Specifically, you must submit (‘file’) various forms and returns to both Companies House and HMRC.
-Knowing what to file and when can get a bit confusing.
+Knowing what to file (and when) can get a bit confusing.
 At Crunch, we love to be helpful so we’ve pulled it all together into a simple easy-to-read article.

 Choosing to run your business as a limited company gives you many advantages.
 It’s usually the most efficient way to run a business in terms of taxes, and limited liability means that your home and personal possessions won’t be on the line should business take a turn for the worse.